KP411 (Ottoman-Early Modern Slip-Painted-Ware Pitcher) [permalink]

 Description

 Convex body: jug or pitcher?
 Curvature suggests fragment from shoulder.
-Exterior has white slip painted broadly in two lines and a loop and yellow glaze; interior has wheel ridging.
+Exterior has white slip painted broadly in two lines and a loop and yellow glaze.

 Fabric: 2.5YR 5/8, red.
 Slip: white.
 Glaze: yellow (PMS 1345).
 Hard, medium-coarse fabric with frequent, small, rounded, white (lime) inclusions and small, angular, gold sparkling inclusions; frequent, small, angular voids.
 Very thick, even, dull slip.
 Thick, even, semilustrous glaze shows crazing.

 One fragment preserves small part of upper(?) body.
-Slight, very sparse abra-sion, pitting, and gouging.
+Slight, very sparse abrasion with scattered pitting and gouging; worn breaks; frequent specks of encrustation.

 Published as